 Snapchat is geared toward a younger audience and is far more focused on playfulness and spontaneity.

-Posting consistently is the most important element of building a social media following. in addition, you'll want to engage with others each day in order to expand your reach and your network.
-If you find that you are unable to maintain this type of consistency, consider outsourcing some or all of your real estate social media marketing in order to ensure that your platforms are maintained with ongoing, professional content.
+Remember that consistency builds brand recognition, which is especially important online.
+Brand recognition allows a company to build a loyal audience and drives up the numbers of repeat interactions.
+If you find that you are unable to maintain this type of consistency, consider outsourcing some or all of your real estate social media marketing to ensure that your platforms are maintained with ongoing, professional content.

 Social media platforms provide a variety of analytics and statistics to help you understand who is looking at your content, how they are engaging with it, and when they are accessing it.
 Incorporate an ongoing review of analytics across your various platforms to find out where your message and brand are resonating and where you’re getting left behind.

 When you have your goals defined and you know what you’re looking for from a type of post, you can use relevant metrics to track your performance.
 Social media analytics are important because they can reliably tell you how successful a social media campaign has been.
 These numbers themselves can also become part of a marketing strategy as you can provide actual statistics to your audience to show off how well your business is doing.
 What’s more, a review of the social media platforms of your competitors can provide additional insight into what is working in your local market or your chosen niche.
 It can also help you find gaps in your competitors' social media strategies to exploit to increase your impact across your own social media platforms and posts.